Chris Rock: Early life

 Rock was born in Andrews, South Carolina, on February 7, 1965.
-Shortly after his birth, his parents moved to the Crown Heights neighborhood of Brooklyn, New York.
-A few years later, they relocated and settled in the working class area of Bedford–Stuyvesant.
-His mother, Rosalie (née Tingman), was a teacher and social worker for people with developmental disabilities; his father, Julius Rock, was a truck driver and newspaper deliveryman.
+Shortly after he was born, his family moved to the Crown Heights neighborhood of Brooklyn, New York.
+When he was six years old, they relocated and settled in a yellow brick house in the working class neighborhood of Bedford–Stuyvesant, which Rock refers to as "one of the most famous ghettos in the world."
+His mother, Rosalie (née Tingman), was a teacher and social worker for people with developmental disabilities; his father, Julius Rock, was a truck driver for The Daily News and newspaper deliveryman.
 Julius died in 1988 after ulcer surgery.

-Rock is the eldest of his parents' seven children (six boys and one girl), and he had an older paternal half-brother, Charles Ledell Rock, who died in 2006 after suffering from alcoholism.
+Rock is the eldest of his parents' seven children (six boys and one girl: Andre (b.
+1967), Tony (b.
+1974), Brian (b.
+1976), Kenny (b.
+1979), Andi (b.
+1985) and Jordan (b.
+1991)), and he had an older paternal half-brother, Charles "Shabazz" Ledell Rock (b.
+1953), who died in 2006 after suffering from alcoholism.
 Rock's younger brothers Tony, Kenny, and Jordan are also in the entertainment business.

 Rock's family history was profiled on the PBS series African American Lives 2 in 2008.
-A DNA test showed that he is of Cameroonian descent, specifically from the Udeme people of northern Cameroon.
-Rock's great-great-grandfather, Julius Caesar Tingman, was enslaved for 21 years before serving in the American Civil War as part of the United States Colored Troops, then later was elected to two terms in the South Carolina House of Representatives.
+A DNA test revealed that he is of Cameroonian descent, specifically from the Udeme people of northern Cameroon.
+Rock's great-great-grandfather, Julius Caesar Tingman, was enslaved for 21 years before he served in the American Civil War as part of the Union Army's United States Colored Troops, and then later was elected to two terms in the South Carolina House of Representatives.
 During the 1940s, Rock's paternal grandfather moved from South Carolina to New York City to become a taxicab driver and preacher.

+Rock, who was as he describes it "a little .. skinny runt," was bullied starting in the second grade in 1972.
+He was bused to two schools in predominantly poor, white neighborhoods of Brooklyn, Public School 277 in Gerritsen Beach, and Marine Park Junior High School in Marine Park, where he endured bullying and beatings from white students.
+He said: "I was a fucking nerdy motherfucker.
+So, you know, I was bullied pretty bad, but if I went to a black school, I'd probably got bullied too."
+He recalled later that: "They all cursed.
+The bad black kids cursed, and the white kids cursed in general conversation.
+It was another world -- Italian, Irish.
+They pretty much picked on me and the Jews."

-Rock was bused to schools in predominantly white neighborhoods of Brooklyn, where he endured bullying and beatings from white students.
-As he grew older, the bullying worsened and Rock's parents pulled him out of James Madison High School.
-He dropped out of high school altogether, but he later earned a General Educational Development (GED).
-Rock then worked various jobs at fast-food restaurants including Red Lobster.
+Rock then attended James Madison High School, but dropped out in 1982 at 17 years of age.
+He later earned a General Educational Development (GED) high-school-equivalency diploma.
+Rock then worked various jobs at fast-food restaurants, including as a busboy at a Red Lobster.
+He attended Kingsborough Community College in Brooklyn for one year and studied communications.